baco604/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Searched the DeviceProcessEvents table for any ProcessCommandLine that contained the string “tor-browser-windows-x86_64-portable-15.0.16.exe  /S.”

+On June 29, 2026, at 6:32:41 AM UTC, the user bacman started the Tor Browser installer on the computer threat-hunt-lab.
+The installer was launched from the user's Downloads folder using a silent installation option (/S), which installs the software without displaying the normal setup wizard.

 **Query used to locate event:**